DH-Bucknell/HUMN100-FA2024/MD/vonbehren_interviewshelby.md

                November 17.
 For more than three years we lived in Europe.
 You know, there are many things we do not discuss with the outside world.
 There are many sorrows one must always bear alone or with those who are very near and close.
-"My [daughter](minter)  and I (to Mary Miles Minter, Mrs. Shelby never alluded as "my daughter") traveled and saw everything that was beautiful in old Europe, but now we are back -- and to all this."
+"My daughter and I (to Mary Miles Minter, Mrs. Shelby never alluded as "my daughter") traveled and saw everything that was beautiful in old Europe, but now we are back -- and to all this."
-                  As[ Mrs. Shelby](cshelby)  talked, framed against the deep window and the dazzling white
+                  As Mrs. Shelby talked, framed against the deep window and the dazzling white
                   walls of the courtyard, there
                flashed before the interviewer another
                   occasion, almost eight years ago, when
-                  [ Mrs. Shelby](cshelby)  was an actress in a drama in which [Mary Miles Minter](minter)  was playing the leading part.
+                   Mrs. Shelby was an actress in a drama in which Mary Miles Minter was playing the leading part.
                It was in the artistic living room of their home, on North Hobart boulevard, in
-                  February 1922. [ William Desmond
+                  February 1922.
+William Desmond
-                  Taylor](taylor) , a man of mystery and romance, a leading figure in the motion picture world, was murdered in his home a few nights before.
+                  Taylor, a man of mystery and romance, a leading figure in the motion picture world, was murdered in his home a few nights before.
 One by one several beautiful women -- names known throughout the world -- were brought into the case.
-And [Mary Miles Minter](minter) , young, vivacious, and then at the height of her artistic career, was one of these.
+And Mary Miles Minter, young, vivacious, and then at the height of her artistic career, was one of these.
 Mary, her face like a Greek profile of exquisite marble, sat on a couch and told of her last visit with Taylor -- in the darkened chamber of the undertaking parlors.
 She had gone there alone to place a